GenrihMD/Remonder/README.md

 # Remonder

-Must be named REMINDER but I did typo
+Should be named REMINDER, but I made a typo and I liked it